HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Experiments

 \textbf{Datasets and Metrics.} We evaluate our method on four datasets: 1K prompts from Pick-a-Pic \cite{PickAPic}, 2K from GenEval \cite{geneval}, 500 from HPD \cite{HPS}, and 1K from Partiprompt \cite{Partiprompt}.
-We choose six AI feedback models to assess the image quality: PickScore \cite{PickAPic} and ImageReward (IR) \cite{ImageReward} for general human preference, HPSv2 \cite{HPS}, CLIP \cite{clip} and GenEval Scorer \cite{geneval} for prompt alignment, Aesthetic Predictor \cite{Aesthetic} for visual appeal.
-All test images are produced with 50 denoising steps for fair comparison, where the CFG scale is set to 7.5 for SD V1.5-based and 3.5 for FLUX-based methods. \textit{For all metrics, higher values indicate better performance.}
+We choose six AI feedback models to assess the generated image quality: PickScore \cite{PickAPic} and ImageReward (IR) \cite{ImageReward} for general human preference, HPSv2 \cite{HPS}, CLIP \cite{clip} and GenEval Scorer \cite{geneval} for prompt alignment, Aesthetic Predictor \cite{Aesthetic} for visual appeal.
+All test images are produced with 50 denoising steps across different methods for a fair comparison, where the CFG scale coefficient is set to 7.5 for SD V1.5-based backbones and 3.5 for FLUX-based backbones. {For all metrics, higher values indicate better performance.}